 In terms of workplace first aid kits regulations, there are no hard and fast rules.
 You’ll be alright as long as you have an office first aid kit that meets your needs assessment.

 The Health and Safety Executive (HSE) ensures workplace safety by preventing workplace injuries and illnesses.
-Its requirements necessitate the inclusion of the following components in your first aid kit for both low-risk and high-risk environments.
+HSE first aid kit requirements necessitate the inclusion of the following components in your first aid kit for both low-risk and high-risk environments.

 Low-Risk Working Environments vs High-Risk Working Environments